nasserx/pdf-merger/README.md

 # PDF-Merger 🧩

-**PDF-Merger** is a simple Python utility to merge multiple PDF files into one, effortlessly.
+**PDF-Merger** is a lightweight Python utility to merge multiple PDF files into a single document, saved directly to your Desktop — no manual path input required.
-Just drop your `.pdf` files into the `PDFs/` folder, run the script, and get a merged document in seconds.

 ---

 ## 📦 Features

-- Auto-detects `.pdf` files in the `PDFs/` folder.
+- Automatically detects `.pdf` files in the `PDFs/` folder.
+- Automatically creates the `PDFs/` folder if missing.
-- Merges them in the order they appear.
+- Merges files in the order they appear in the folder.
+- Saves the merged PDF to the actual Desktop path (supports OneDrive or localized folder names).
-- Provides clear prompts and helpful error messages.
+- Displays clear progress and error messages.
-- Creates the `PDFs/` folder automatically if it doesn't exist.

 ---

 ## 🛠️ Requirements

 - Python 3.x
 - [`PyPDF2`](https://pypi.org/project/PyPDF2/)

 Install it via: